erco77/1a2-pic/README.md

     box, and had several PCB boards in a rack, along with a punch block, heavy power supplies, motor powered rotary switches, etc.

+    The revisions of this board that use PIC chips:

+        REV E
+	REV E1
+	REV F
+	REV F1